 Today you will visit the country’s most impressive artesian commune, the Cholamandal Artists’ Village.
 Next, learn of the region’s social-political landscape with a visit to the Government Museum.
 Last stop on today’s tour is the city’s oldest railway station, the Southern Railway Terminus.
 Spend the evening relaxing at your hotel.

 Enjoy a scrumptious breakfast before your departure to Bangalore, India’s third-largest city.
-Check in to your suite at the Taj West End Hotel.
+Check in to your suite.
 Rest, refresh and relax for the rest of the day.

 You will spend the first half of the day exploring Bangalore, the country’s tech hub.
 Visit Lal Bagh botanical gardens, home to India’s most extensive collection of tropical plants.
 Next see the Dodda Basavana Gudi, or Bull Temple and the Bangalore Palace.
-Depart for Colombo and check in to the Tintagel or Uga Residence.
+Depart for Colombo and check in for the evening.

 Start your day off with a spiritually-inspiring visit to the Gangaramaya Temple.
 Continue on to the Seema Malakaya Temple, a temple in the middle of a lake only reachable by a small bridge.
 Take a tour of the National Museum and stop at the historic military fort.
 As the sun begins to set, head for the local markets and shop for some traditional trinkets or try some of the local foods.

 Take a half-day trip to the ancient kingdom of Polonnaruwa, yet another UNESCO site of the beautiful region.
 An afternoon departure will bring you to Kandy, Sri Lanka’s cultural capital.
-Check into the Earl’s Regency Hotel, and relax poolside or explore your surroundings and get a good night’s rest.
+Check into your hotel and relax poolside or explore your surroundings and get a good night’s rest.

-Today you’ll explore the city of Kandy, tour the Bahirawakanda Monastery and experience life through the eyes of a Sri Lankan monk.
+This morning you’ll explore the city of Kandy, tour the Bahirawakanda Monastery and experience life through the eyes of a Sri Lankan monk.
 Visit the Temple of the Tooth and be amazed by its adornment in tiny white lights.
-Today transfer to Ceylon and check in at the Ceylon Tea Trails hotel, where each room and suite comes with a personal butler.
+Then transfer to Ceylon Tea Trails hotel in the central highlands, where each room and suite comes with a personal butler.
 Have your personal butler draw you a bath and relax.